Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 MCAO will answer questions when submitted and will post the questions and answers on the MCAO public website for all interested persons to review.

-With some exceptions, offenses under ARS § 13-2910, subsection A are eligible for the Animal Cruelty Diversion Program.
+With some exceptions, offenses under ARS § 13-3405, § 13-3407, and § 13-3408 are eligible for the Drug Diversion Program.
 These are felony offenses.
 Deputy County Attorneys must also consider additional eligibility criteria in MCAO policy.

-MCAO plans to contract with one vendor who best meets the requisites in the Scope of Work.
+MCAO plans to contract with one or two vendors who best meet the requisites in the Scope of Work.

-MCAO plans to award the contract in mid-April 2019, with a likely program start date in May 2019.
+MCAO plans to award the contract in August 2019, with a likely program start date in September 2019.

-No. The required attachments in Section D of the Contractor Response are separate from the 20-page limit.
+No. The required attachments of the Contractor Response (Questions 22-24) are separate from the 25-page limit.

-The ACE Program should be a 4-hour course.
-However, the ATOP Program is an individualized treatment program, so program length can vary based on the clinical assessment. (see Scope of Work for details on ACE and ATOP) In general, an MCAO Deputy County Attorney (DCA) will suspend prosecution for one year for an offender’s participation in a diversion program.
+Drug Diversion is an individualized treatment program, so program length can vary based on the clinical assessment.
+In general, an MCAO Deputy County Attorney (DCA) will suspend prosecution for one year for an offender’s participation in a diversion program.
 In rare circumstances the DCA may ask the Court for an extension, up to an additional 12 months.